gerstle/paragliding/sandcity/README.md

 - **Waypoint**: Basically a point in space.
 Latitude + Longitude + Altitude
 - **Task**: At it's most basic, an ordered series of waypoints
 - **SSS**: Start Speed Section.
 Basically the starting point of the race.
-Go go speed racer.
+To start, you need to be inside the SSS cylinder (circle made up of the waypoint and the defined radius) and pass outside the cylinder _after_ the start time.
 - **ESS**: End Speed Section.
 This is the end of "racing".
 Basically, hit this waypoint as fast as you possibly can, and then you can chill. it doesn't matter how long you take to get from ESS to goal.
 But you do have to get to goal.
 - **goal**: The final waypoint of the race.
 The second to last waypoint is usually ESS and the time it takes you to get